Păstorel Teodoreanu: Early life

 The Teodoreanu brothers were born to Sofia Muzicescu, wife of the lawyer Osvald Al. Teodoreanu.
 The latter's family, originally named Turcu, hailed from Comănești; Osvald's grandfather had been a Romanian Orthodox priest.
-Sofia was the daughter of Gavril Muzicescu, a famous composer from Western Moldavia.
-When Păstorel was born, on July 30, 1894, she and her husband were living at Dorohoi.
-Ionel (Ioan-Hipolit Teodoreanu) and Puiuțu (Laurențiu Teodoreanu) were his younger siblings, born after the family had moved to Iași, the Moldavian capital city.
+Sofia was the daughter of Gavril Muzicescu, a famous composer from Western Moldavia, and herself a teacher at the Music and Declamation Conservatory in Iași.
+When Păstorel was born, on July 30, 1894, she and her husband were still living at Dorohoi.
+Ionel (Ioan-Hipolit Teodoreanu) and Puiuțu (Laurențiu Teodoreanu) were his younger siblings, born after the family had moved to Iași.
 Osvald's father, Alexandru T. Teodoreanu, had previously served as City Mayor, while an engineer uncle, also named Laurențiu, was the first manager of the original Iași Power Plant.
 The Teodoreanus lived in a townhouse just outside Zlataust Church.
 They were neighbors of poet Otilia Cazimir and relatives of novelist Mărgărita Miller Verghy.

 From 1906, Alexandru Osvald attended the National High School Iași, in the same class as the film critic and economist D. I. Suchianu.
 Young Păstorel had a vivid interest in literary activities and, critics note, acquired a solid classical culture.
+Literary historian Zigu Ornea, who spent time with Păstorel in the 1950s, cautions that, in addition to being a "jolly carouser", he was outstandingly educated in the classics, and could converse in Old French.
 The final two years of his schooling were spent at Costache Negruzzi National College, where he eventually graduated.
 He became friends with a future literary colleague, Demostene Botez, with whom he shared lodging at the boarding school.
 Years later, in one of his reviews for Botez's books, Teodoreanu confessed that he once used to steal wine from Botez's own carboy.
+Botez himself recalled that Păstorel would leave him endearing notes confessing to his weakness, noting that such exchanges helped to strengthen their friendship.
+He recalled that all three Teodoreanu brothers were outstanding and well-loved as boys, but also that Păstorel had made one enemy—his mathematics professor, the subject of his pranks and innuendo.